CafeOps/ram-bot/README.md

 it crashes sometimes because scraperapi times out. added a retry loop so it should be fine. if it breaks, god bless.

+do not use selenium unless you want to get IP banned